rickypinci/performance-antipattern-models-qn/README.md

 This is a replication package for the paper titled "QN-based Modeling and Analysis of Software PerformanceAntipatterns for Cyber-Physical Systems" and accepted for the 12th ACM/SPEC International Conference on Performance Engineering (ICPE 2021).

 ## Authors
-Riccardo Pinciroli - Gran Sasso Science Institute
+Riccardo Pinciroli - Gran Sasso Science Institute<br/>

-Connie U. Smith - Performance Engineering Services
+Connie U. Smith - Performance Engineering Services<br/>
 Catia Trubiani - Gran Sasso Science Institute

 ## Abstract